-Ability Connection’s mission is to provide a full range of services for people with physical and intellectual disabilities as they strive to achieve their highest level of independence.
+Ability Connection’s mission is to provide comprehensive life changing care, training and support services to children and adults with physical and intellectual disabilities as they strive to achieve their highest level of independence and inclusion.

-Our clients reflect the diversity of our community.
-They are children and adults of various ages and ethnicities with all types of physical or intellectual disabilities.
+Our students and clients reflect the diversity of our community.
+They are children and adults of various ages and ethnicities with any and all types of disabilities, including down syndrome, cerebral palsy, autism, para and quadriplegia, epilepsy, and other special needs.
 Regardless of their diagnosis, each client is unique and has talents, skills and abilities.
 It is important to recognize that each is an individual with skills, passions, interests, humor, creativity, dignity and determination.

 Ability Connection was founded on June 15th, 1953 as United Cerebral Palsy Association (UCP) of Dallas County.
 Initially, UCP offered a sheltered workshop for adults with cerebral palsy and in 1957 added day care and pre-school classes for children with cerebral palsy.

 The 60s were an era of growth in mission and capabilities when both children and adults programs came together in one facility.
 Shortly after this relocation, UCP’s leadership realized that the number of people it was serving had quickly outgrown the new location and funds were raised to build a new facility.

 Additional space for programming was acquired and the adult program was moved to a nearby location to better care for the individuals being served.

 UCP expanded services and opened its first residential group home for people with intellectual disabilities.
 In 1989, UCP’s group home was recognized by the state as an Intermediate Care Facility for persons with intellectual disabilities.